 The visual effects of Windows 10 are one such issue that is set to active by default.
-In order to avoid needless slowdown and frame rate drops, you’ll have to switch the settings off.
+To avoid needless slowdown and frame rate drops, you’ll have to switch the settings off.

 8. Optimize Your Laptop’s Power Settings

-By default, most of the laptops have ‘Balanced‘ settings in order to maintain effective power management.
-When it comes to a gaming laptop, a long battery backup is an essential factor to boost gaming performance.
+By default, most laptops have ‘Balanced‘ settings to maintain effective power management.
+When it comes to a gaming laptop, a long battery backup is an essential factor in boosting gaming performance.

-A laptop having balanced setting enables you to get more time for gaming, but for a strong gaming experience, you should set it top optimum power settings.
+A laptop having a balanced setting enables you to get more time for gaming, but for a strong gaming experience, you should set it to top optimum power settings.

 To perform this, you have to go to your laptop’s power settings.
 If you’re using Windows 10, then go to Settings > System > Power and sleep > Additional power settings and click on the High-performance option.

 You can also change plan settings by clicking on Change advanced power settings.
-In this way, you can check whether you have previously adjusted anything here or not.
+This way, you can check whether you have previously adjusted anything here.

 Automatic updates can be a daunting task sometimes.
 These updates can download in the background even without reminding you periodically.
 This will impact your gaming performance and the uninstalled updates too.

-You can’t disable the Windows updates permanently, so it is advisable to keep your laptop offline while playing gaming.
+You can’t disable the Windows updates permanently, so it is advisable to keep your laptop offline while playing offline games.
 However, many games require an internet connection, so installing those updates as soon as possible is the best solution.

 10. Malware Scan

-There are different types of malware which can affect your laptop and make it run slower hence the laggy game performance.
-Even if you have an antivirus installed there are malware which can bypass the firewall and antivirus protection.
+Different types of malware can affect your laptop and make it run slower, hence the laggy game performance.
+Even if you have an antivirus installed there are malware that can bypass the firewall and antivirus protection.

-To remove any kind of virus you should do full system scan time to time, you can go for best free antivirus if you don’t want to buy the premium version.
+To remove any kind of virus, you should do a full system scan from time to time.
+You can go for the best free antivirus if you don’t want to buy the premium version.

-If your antivirus cannot detect the malware then you should go for the second opinion like Hitman Pro, this is a portable antivirus, you don’t need to install it, just download and scan the laptop.
+If your antivirus cannot detect the malware, then you should go for a second opinion like Hitman Pro, this is a portable antivirus, you don’t need to install it, just download and scan the laptop.

-But make sure you do not install more than one antivirus software, having more than one antivirus can slow down the Windows.
+But make sure you do not install more than one antivirus software; having more than one antivirus can slow down Windows.